Jan. 6 education puts teachers on front lines of culture war - NewsBreak

 Teachers now are left to decide how — or whether — to instruct their students about the events that sit at the heart of the country’s division.
 And the lessons sometimes vary based on whether they are in a red state or a blue state.

-Facing History and Ourselves, a nonprofit that helps teachers with difficult lessons on subjects like the Holocaust, offered tips on how to broach the topic with students in the hours after the riot.Why are so many vaccinated people getting COVID-19 lately?
+Facing History and Ourselves, a nonprofit that helps teachers with difficult lessons on subjects like the Holocaust, offered tips on how to broach the topic with students in the hours after the riot.State Senator Amanda Chase gives up congressional bid

 Within 18 hours of publication, it had 100,000 page views — a level of interest that Abby Weiss, who oversees the development of the nonprofit’s teaching tools, said was unlike anything the group has seen before.